eNMS-automation/eNMS/docs/base/environment_variables.rst

 Environment Variables
 =====================

 Below is a reference list of environment variables used to configure eNMS.
-Many of these are described in the Installation section.
-Some are described within the document in relevant sections.
-Configurations in the Administration Panel also exist as environment variables for first time startup; if these are desired changed after initial startup and database creation, they must be changed via the Administration Panel UI.

 Complete List of Environment Variables
 --------------------------------------